zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

-UNDER DEVELOPMENT -- contact bhaskar.gowda@intel.com for help in running the workload.
+UNDER DEVELOPMENT -- Post your questions on Google Groups https://groups.google.com/forum/#!forum/big-bench for help any help in running the workload.

 ======